-Enables students to use the more popular computer assisted instructional programs and integrated learning systems (Jostens, CCC, IBM's TLC, etc.) in both classroom and laboratory settings.
+3 credits This course enables students to use the more popular computer assisted instructional programs and integrated learning systems (lostens, CCC, IBM's TLC, etc.) in both classroom and laboratory settings.

-628 Integrating Desktop Publishing
+628 Integrating Desktop Publishing 3 credits

-3 aradita

-Prepare students to develop the understandings and skills necessary to use desktop publishing programs such as Works, Word, WordPerfect, Publisher, and related applications.
+This course prepares students to develop the understandings and skills necessary to use desktop publishing programs such as Works, Word, WordPerfect, Publisher, and related applications.